dnordstrom/polestar/README.md

 Polestar
 ========

 Polestar is a tiny Markdown site authoring and blogging tool in JavaScript—GitHub flavored and fully client-side.
-It's currently around 600 lines fully commented and wrapped hard at 70 columns.
-It should preferably weigh in at no more than 500 lines.
+It's currently about 7 kB minified, and around 600 lines fully commented and wrapped hard at 70 columns.
+It should preferably weigh in at no more than that.

-This repository is an example copy of [my own blog](https://github.com/dnordstrom/mrnordstrom.com), so if you're interested, take a look at `index.html` for usage, `polestar/polestar.js` for the source, or [mrnordstrom.com](https://mrnordstrom.com) to see it in the wild.
+Polestar itself can be found at `polestar/polestar.js`.
+The latest version is always in use at [mrnordstrom.com](https://github.com/dnordstrom/mrnordstrom.com).

-**This is alpha software**—some things may not work and others will definitely change.
-This documentation is a quickly put together work in progress.
+**This is alpha software.** Some things may not work and others will definitely change.
+The documentation is a quickly put together work in progress.

-*Much of the information in this README made its first appearance in the introductory post at [mrnordstrom.com](http://mrnordstrom.com).*
+*Since much of the information in this README made its original appearance in the introductory post at [mrnordstrom.com](http://mrnordstrom.com), this copy is admittedly a blatant copy.*

 Notable Notes
 -------------

-- **January 8, 2014 &middot; Minification Script**<br>Added a Node.js-based minification script at `polestar/tools/polestar.minify.js` (see usage below).
+- **Minification Script**<br>1/8/2014 &middot; Added a Node.js-based minification script at `polestar/tools/polestar.minify.js` (see usage below).
-- **January 8, 2014 &middot; Syntax Highlighting**<br>The CSS now includes stylish GitHub-style styling&mdash;[use fenced code blocks and specify language](https://help.github.com/articles/github-flavored-markdown#syntax-highlighting).
+- **Syntax Highlighting**<br>1/8/2014 &middot; The CSS now includes stylish GitHub-style styling of code blocks&mdash;just [specify the language](https://help.github.com/articles/github-flavored-markdown#syntax-highlighting).
-- **January 8, 2014 &middot; GitHub Credentials**<br>You may now **_increase the GitHub API rate limit from 60 to 5000 requests_** by specifying your credentials in "username" and "password" debug parameters (immensely useful during preview and development), as such: `example.com#!username=dnordstrom&password=whatever`
+- **GitHub Credentials**<br>1/8/2014 &middot; You may now *increase the GitHub API rate limit from 60 to 5000 requests* by specifying your credentials in "username" and "password" debug parameters (immensely useful during preview and development), as such: `example.com#!username=dnordstrom&password=whatever`
-- **January 8, 2014 &middot; Debug Output**<br>You may now enable debug console output (of admittedly limited use) by using the `#!debug` parameter&mdash;remaining requests within GitHub's rate limit, for instance.
-- **January 7, 2014 &middot; Debug Parameters**<br>Query string like key-value pairs (value is optional) are now parsed if inserted after a location hashbang (e.g. `example.com#!key=value&key`).
-- **January 7, 2014 &middot; Static Site and Feed Generator**<br>An early alpha is available at `polestar/tools/polestar.static.js`.
+- **Static Site and Feed Generator**<br>1/6/2014 &middot; An early alpha is available at `polestar/tools/polestar.static.js`.
 It's a quick and dirty Node.js-based command line tool I use to generate a feed.xml file and search engine indexable HTML versions of posts in a `/static` subdirectory of my site.
-Please note that it needs a gigantic drop of miserably heart-straining work before we call it a beta.
+It needs a gigantic drop of miserably heart-straining work before it's a beta.

 Featured Features
 -----------------